 6. The combination of coffee and concentrated sugar water – Brazil

 Cafezinho is the name of a strong cup of coffee, typical of the South American country.
 The difference of cafezinho lies in the recipe.
-Sugar is mixed with water before it is brought to a boil, creating a clear, concentrated, and mixed sugar water solution.
-When dissolving coffee with sugar water, coffee will have a rich taste and a very attractive aroma.
+Sugar is mixed with water before bringing it to a boil, creating a clear, concentrated, and mixed sugar water solution.
+Coffee will have a rich taste and a beautiful aroma when dissolving coffee with sugar water.